Norway Company Registration: Guide For Business Owners

 To register a private limited company, a minimum share capital of NOK 30,000 is required.
 However, to incorporate a public limited company, the required amount of capital is NOK 1 million.

 Norway is a fantastic place to conduct business because of its thriving economy and secure democracy.
 Diverse industries, such as those in technology, medicine, renewable energy, etc., offer numerous opportunities for business owners who want to establish their companies in Norway.
 The Norwegian government also offers a number of incentives to support new company enterprises.
-Hence, Norway is a favorable location for business establishment.
+Hence, Norway is a favourable location for business establishment.

 To incorporate a Private Limited Company (AS) in Norway, the following conditions must be fulfilled: